yegor256/xembly/README.md

 </garage>
 ```

-The namspace prefix may not necessarily be `a:`.
+The namespace prefix may not necessarily be `a:`.

 `NS` doesn't move the cursor anywhere.